 Airports must conduct regular safety inspections of lighting systems to maintain safe aircraft operations, especially at night.
 A preventive maintenance inspection (PMI) helps airports identify potential hazards or lighting equipment issues that may compromise the safety of passengers and crew members.
 The PMI guidelines for each airport lighting aid are provided by the FAA.
 The maintenance routine specified in the guidelines can be modified to fit local airport conditions.

 Having a proper airport lighting system is essential to avoid visual disturbances during flight operations.
 We at Hali-Brite can provide you with quality, energy-efficient, and cost-saving lighting solutions that comply with the FAA standards, ensuring airport safety.
-To get a free quote, contact us at (218) 454-0956 or here.
+To get a free quote, call us at (218) 454-0956 or contact here.